 - If you host your Carbon Black server, please reference the correct Response Integration Guide on the Cb User Exchange for the necessary server-side configurations.

 - Log into your Carbon Black console and click Sensors.

 - Click Create Group to create a new sensor group where your VDI endpoints will reside.

 - Mirror the settings from your Default Group to your new group, paying close attention to the Server URL and Advanced Options.

 - Select VDI Behavior Enabled in the Advanced Options tab.

 - Click Download Sensor Installer and download the Windows Standalone Executable.

 Setting up Global VDI Support on Windows (7.2.1 or above):

-- In the VMware Carbon Black EDR server on the Group setting set change the Tamper Protection Level to None.
+- In the VMware Carbon Black EDR server on the Group setting set change the Tamper Protection Level to Detection or None.